devlikeapro/waha/README.md

 ## Updates
 - Bug fixes and updates come as soon as they are implemented.
-- One month delay in bug fixes and updates.

 ## Groups
 - Create a group